KhanMuhamamdT/Project2final/project-worksheet.md

 This application will provide latest foreign exchange reference rates.
 Application will provide the three search
 - Latest Link
-	-After clicking on the link application will provide the latest reference rates .
+	-After clicking on the link application will provide the list of latest reference rates .
 Eur will be used for the base currency.
 - Symbol Link
    - This will provide the specific search against the specific currancy
+- Base
+   - This link will provide the capability to select the base for the rtes
+- Base and Symbol
+   - This link will provide the capability to select the base and the cuurency.

 ## Project Links